Introduction

 Both NAFLD and ALD can progress through four stages: simple fatty liver, steatohepatitis, fibrosis, and cirrhosis.

-Simple fatty liver – Simple fatty liver is the earliest and mildest stage, with only fat buildup in the liver without inflammation or damage.
-Simple fatty liver usually does not cause any symptoms or complications and can be reversed by removing the cause and improving the lifestyle.
+Simple fatty liver – This is the earliest and mildest stage; it results in fat deposition in the liver but not inflammation and damage.
+It usually presents with no symptoms or complications and may even be reversible by elimination of the causative factors and improvement of lifestyle.

-Fibrosis – Fibrosis is the third stage, where the inflammation leads to scarring and hardening of the liver tissue.
-Fibrosis can impair the blood flow and the function of the liver, and increase the risk of liver cancer.
-Fibrosis can cause symptoms such as swelling, weight loss, itching, and spider veins.
-Fibrosis cannot be reversed but can be slowed down or stopped by controlling the cause and managing the complications.
+Fibrosis – This is the third stage of fibrosis where inflammation results in the scarring and hardening of the liver tissue.
+Fibrosis will impair blood flow and function of the liver and may increase the risk of developing liver cancer.
+Fibrosis can also cause swelling, weight loss, itching, and spider veins.
+Fibrosis is not reversible but can be slowed or stopped with control of the cause and management of the complications.

 Cirrhosis